A quantum algorithm for solving 0-1 Knapsack problems: Supplementary Information

-We simulate the QTG by exploring the classical binary decision tree for a given Knapsack instance using \textit{breadth-first search} (BFS) and, in doing so, keep track of the remaining costs, the total profit, and the sampling probabilities of the computational basis states after each application of one layer operator $U_{m}$.
-The sampling probabilities are propagated as follows: Assume a node in the $m$-th layer carries a remaining cost of $x$, a total profit of $p$, and a sampling probability of $q$.
-If $z_{m + 1} > x$, no branching occurs and the only child node inherits its data from its parent node.
-If instead $z_{m + 1} \leq x$, a branching produces two child nodes corresponding to either excluding (left) or including (right) the $(m + 1)$-th item.
-The child nodes' metadata are:
+We classically mimic the QTG by exploring the classical binary decision tree for a given knapsack instance using \textit{breadth-first search} (BFS) and, in doing so, keep track of the remaining capacities, the total profit, and the sampling probabilities of the computational basis states after each application of one layer operator $U_{m}$.
+The sampling probabilities are propagated as follows: Assume a node in the $m$-th layer carries a remaining capacity of $\tilde{c}$, a total profit of $p$, and a sampling probability of $q$.
+If $w_{m + 1} > \tilde{c}$, no branching occurs and the only child node inherits its data from its parent node.
+If instead $w_{m + 1} \leq \tilde{c}$, a branching produces two child nodes corresponding to either excluding (left) or including (right) the $(m + 1)$-th item.
+The child nodes' metadata are: \begin{linenomath}

-The update rule for the child nodes' sampling probability directly results from the definition of the biased Hadamard gate \eqref{equation:biasedHadamard}.
+\end{linenomath} The update rule for the child nodes' sampling probability directly results from the definition of the biased Hadamard gate \eqref{equation:biasedHadamard}.

 During the BFS, we prune infeasible subtrees as the QTG would do anyway on a real quantum device, thereby massively reducing the final number of states.
 Furthermore, we also discard subtrees which do not admit any path with an objective value surpassing the current threshold.
-For this, we execute COMBO on the Knapsack subinstance that remains when fixing the first $m$ decision variables $y_{1}, \ldots, y_{m}$ with the values corresponding to the current node in the decision tree.
+For this, we execute COMBO on the Knapsack subinstance that remains when fixing the first $m$ decision variables $x_{1}, \ldots, x_{m}$ with the values corresponding to the current node in the decision tree.
 This yields a tight upper bound for the optimal profit achievable within the respective subtree.
-This second pruning step, although computationally sumptuous, reduces the final number of states in such a drastic way that even for large instances up to 1600 variables, only a few million -- instead of $2^{1600}$ -- states remain.
+This second pruning step, although computationally sumptuous, reduces the final number of states in such a drastic way that even for large instances up to 600 variables, only a few million -- instead of $2^{600}$ -- states remain.

-The result of this high-level QTG simulator, given a threshold $T$, is an array of paths (bit strings) together with their remaining capacity, total profit, and the theoretical sampling probability of the associated computational basis state.
+The result of this runtime calculator, given a threshold $T$, is an array of paths (bit strings) together with their remaining capacity, total profit, and the theoretical sampling probability of the associated computational basis state.
 All these paths are feasible and admit, by construction, a respective total profit above the threshold $T$.
-This final array of states now serves as the input for the simulated Amplitude Amplification.
+This final array of states now serves as the input for Amplitude Amplification.